Spasmodic dysphonia (vocal cord spasms) is intermittent spasm of laryngeal muscles that causes an abnormal voice.

 Cause is unknown.
 Patients often describe the onset of symptoms following a URI, a period of excessive voice use, or occupational or emotional stress.
 As a localized form of movement disorder, spasmodic dysphonia has an onset between ages 30 and 50 yr, and about 60% of patients are women.

-Surgery has been more successful than other approaches for adductor spasmodic dysphonia.
-The use of botulinum toxin injection has restored a normal voice in 70% of patients for up to 3 mo.
+For adductor spasmodic dysphonia, surgery has been more successful than other approaches.
+Injection of botulinum toxin into vocal adductors has restored a normal voice in 70% of patients for up to 3 mo.
 Because the effect is temporary, injections may be repeated.
-There is no known permanent alleviation of the abductor form of this disorder.